rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 This file contains the `AArch64` `MMU` driver.
 The granule is hardcoded here (`64 KiB` page descriptors).

-The actual translation tables are stored in a global instance of the `TranslationTables` struct:
+The actual translation tables are stored in a global instance of the `ArchTranslationTable` struct:

 ```rust
 /// A table descriptor for 64 KiB aperture.